boskikak/Hexa-Voice-assistant/README.md

  - click at the same time vol+ & vol- to restart device

 10.2025
+  - stereo sounds with Esphome >2024.5 (using old libraries i2s)
   - choose from list your wake word and set your first choice